optiopay/klar/README.md

 ## Dockerized version

 Klar can be dockerized.
-Build Klar in project root first:
+Go to `$GOPATH/src/github.com/optiopay/klar` and build Klar in project root:

     go build .